 Book chapter: Zeller, Jessica.
 “Developing the American Ballet Dancer: The Pedagogical Lineage of Rochelle Zide-Booth.”
 In Dance on its Own Terms: Histories and Methodologies.
 Edited by Karen Eliot and Melanie Bales.
 283-304.
 New York: Oxford University Press, 2013.

 Journal article: Zeller, Jessica.
-“On Pedagogy and Embodiment.”
-Conversations Across the Field of Dance Studies.
-Society of Dance History Scholars.
-2017.
+“On Dance Pedagogy and Embodiment.”
+Conversations Across the Field of Dance Studies 38.
+Society of Dance History Scholars (2017): 17-20.

 Journal article: Zeller, Jessica.
 “Luigi Albertieri: Bringing Italian Traditions to American Ballet.”
 Dance Chronicle 38.1 (2015): 55-80.

+Zeller, Jessica.
 “Fiery Tempers and Pocket Violins: Italian Ballet Pedagogues in Turn-of-the-Century America.”
-CORPS de Ballet, International annual conference, Florence, Italy.
+Panel presentation at the CORPS de Ballet, International annual conference.
+Florence, Italy.
 July 2018.

 Zeller, Jessica.
 “Tradition and Innovation: Dance Manuals and Ballet Training in Early Twentieth Century America.”
 CORPS de Ballet, International annual conference, Provo, UT.
 June 2017.